nfqsolutions/pylm/docs/source/servers.rst

 Scatter messages from the master to the workers
 -----------------------------------------------

-Master server has a useful method called :py:meth:`pylm.standalone.servers.Master.scatter`, that is in fact a generator.
+Master server has a useful method called :py:meth:`pylm.servers.Master.scatter`, that is in fact a generator.
 For each message that the master gets from the inbound socket, this generator is executed.
 It is useful to modify the message stream in any conceivable way.
 In the following example, right at the highlighted lines, a new master server overrides this ``scatter``